-The use of modern technology in land leveling has helped Ayyaz in reducing time and cost of irrigation.
-Project Gram Uday of Sapient Publicis and S M Sehgal Foundation, educated him about the multiple benefits of laser land leveling, and he decided to try this practice on one acre of his two-acre land.
-Out of the total cost of renting, which is INR 2,250 for laser leveling one acre of his farm, he received support of INR 800 from the project, as he was a first-time implementer, and it would be a demonstration for other farmers
+The use of modern technology in land leveling has helped Ayyaz in reducing the time and cost of irrigation.
+A CSR-supported project implemented by S M Sehgal Foundation educated him about the multiple benefits of laser land leveling, and he decided to try this practice on one acre of his two-acre land.
+Out of the total cost of renting, which is INR 2,250 for laser leveling one acre of his farm, he received the support of INR 800 from the project, as he was a first-time implementer, and it would be a demonstration for other farmers

-World population is slated to grow to about 9 billion by 2050.
+The world population is slated to grow to about 9 billion by 2050.
 The challenge is to find ways and means to produce enough to feed it.
-The challenge of reducing acreage under agriculture and food wastage in production and distribution are having a major impact on the world.
-The increasing role of technology in addressing these issues is the only way forward to a food-secure future.
+The challenge of reducing acreage under agriculture and food wastage in production and distribution is having a major impact on the world.
+The increasing role of technology in agriculture to address these issues is the only way forward to a food-secure future.
 Technology can help save foreign exchange for countries, increase productivity, and lead to an improvement in the overall standard of farmer communities.
-India has a long way to go in adoption of modern farming practices through technology.
+India has a long way to go in the adoption of modern farming practices through technology.
 The pace is slow and path-breaking efforts need to be made to educate farmers about the benefits to be had with technology.
-Transcending the barriers of archaic farming practices and medieval mindsets is the challenge that needs to be overcome for a better tomorrow.
+Transcending the barriers of archaic farming practices and medieval mindsets is a challenge that needs to be overcome for a better tomorrow.
 Technology in agriculture has the potential to truly lead India to be “Atmanirbhar Bharat” in all respects, and be less dependent on extraneous factors.